IllSmithDa/studyPostGreSQL/postgres_7_joins.md

      sides if available.
 In case there is no match, the columns of the table will be filled with NULL.

-    e.g
+# Example using FULL OUTER JOIN
-    SELECT a_fav_book, b_fav_book, a_Id, b_Id FROM users_a FULL OUTER JOIN users_b
-    ON a_fav_book = b_fav_book
+SELECT a_fav_book, b_fav_book, a_Id, b_Id FROM users_a FULL OUTER JOIN users_b ON a_fav_book = b_fav_book

-      a.
-Includes all rows from the tables but if a a_fav_book doesn't have a matching b_fav_book, then a new matching column will be created for a_fav_book, which is b_fav_book with its value set to null.
+  1. Includes all rows from the tables but if a a_fav_book doesn't have a matching b_fav_book, then a new matching column will be created for a_fav_book, which is b_fav_book with its value set to null.
 This prevents tables with columns that have not been assigned at all

 # UNION